spark4484/JumbleGrid/README.md

 - The ⟲ / ⟳ buttons **vote to rotate the board**; when every player votes for the same direction, the board rotates for everyone.
 Click again to withdraw.
 - During the round you see only **your own** word list (plus your opponent's word *count*).
-At round end all lists are revealed: any word claimed by two or more players is **cancelled**, and each player's remaining *unpaired* words are tallied — **most unpaired words wins the round**, with points (3–4 letters = 1, 5 = 2, 6 = 3, 7 = 5, 8+ = 11) shown alongside.
+At round end everyone's list is revealed side by side — unique words with their points, duplicates struck through with who else had them.
+Any word claimed by two or more players is **cancelled**, and each player's remaining *unpaired* words are tallied — **most unpaired words wins the round**, with points (3–4 letters = 1, 5 = 2, 6 = 3, 7 = 5, 8+ = 11) shown alongside.
-- Minimum word length: 3 letters on 4×4, 4 on 5×5.
+- Minimum word length: 3 letters on both grid sizes.
 "Qu" counts as two letters.
 - Points from unpaired words accumulate across rounds in the same room.

 ## Dictionary (optional)